 *The number of guests able to attend in dependent on the guests’ household make up.
 Please see the room layout for further information.
 All the ‘B’ seats marked with an asterisk can only be used if the person in seat ‘A’ is in their household / support bubble.

 Small children who can sit in their parent / guardian’s lap do not have to be counted as having a seat, older children who require their own seat do.

-Although babies / small children do not have to be counted in the seating plan they are counted in the overall guest number - from 28 September the maximum number of guests able to attend a ceremony in the Middlegate Room is 13 (including the witnesses).
+Although babies / small children do not have to be counted in the seating plan they are counted in the overall guest number - the maximum number of guests able to attend a ceremony in the Middlegate Room is 13 (including the witnesses).